0xdevant/facts.hype/README.md

 ## Future Improvements

 - Develop SDK for easy integration and avoid writing the getters in contract to minimize deployment gas cost
+- Gitbook on how to integrate as developers
+- Mainnet & Crosschain Deployment
+- Better UI

 ## Contributing